Wembley Central Mosque: Building details

-The three-storey semi-detached Flemish bond brick building was originally built in 1904 as St Andrew's Presbyterian Church, designed by Thomas Collcutt and Stanley Hamp, who was the main contributor to the costs.
+The three-storey semi-detached Flemish bond brick building was built in 1904 as St Andrew's Presbyterian Church, designed by Thomas Collcutt and Stanley Hamp, who was the main contributor to the costs.
 The design was influenced by the Arts and Crafts Movement.
 The brick walls have stone dressings, and there is a tiled gable-facing roof, a broad barrel-vaulted nave, with Diocletian windows and a narthex within it in the form of a wooden gallery, an apse with a hemispherical ceiling, and an arched colonnade at the west end.
 A northwest tower stands slightly apart from the main building.

 The use as a church ended in 1978, and the building stood empty for fifteen years until in 1993 it was bought for £380,000 by the mosque committee.
 It was listed as a Grade II listed building in that year, by which time the church fittings had been removed.

 Work on the conversion to a mosque took place between 1993 and 1996, with the committee spending £100,000 on refurbishing the whole building and building a new ablution area for the men.
 The mosque has a large hall, a gallery, offices and a funeral room.
 In 2003, construction began on the first expansion project, to create the Muslim Welfare Association, where a two-storey building adjacent to the mosque had been burnt down in a fire due to an electrical fault.
 The cost of the project was £500,000.
 The renovation work finished in 2005, including a brand new first floor.
 The centre has two halls, classrooms, ladies area, kitchen unit, a meeting room, and a main office.

 History

 1985: The original Wembley Central Mosque

-The MWA Committee was set up in 1985 to organise congregational prayers as there was no mosque in North West London despite the high number of Muslims.
+The MWA Committee was set up in 1985 to organise congregational prayers because there was no mosque in North West London despite the high number of Muslims.
 The committee purchased a three-storey semi-detached house on Harrowdene Road.
 It could hold a capacity of up to 400 worshippers but soon the Muslim community was growing.
 A new and bigger mosque with facilities for all Muslims was necessary.